nextflow-io/training/docs/hands_on/04_implementation.md

 You should implement a process having the following structure:

--   **Name**
-    -   rnaseq_gatk_splitNcigar
--   **Command**
+-   **Name**: `rnaseq_gatk_splitNcigar`
-    -   split reads on Ns in CIGAR string using GATK
+-   **Command**: split reads on Ns in CIGAR string using GATK
--   **Input**
+-   **Input**:
     - the genome fasta file
     - the genome index made with samtools
     - the genome dictionary made with picard
     - a tuple containing replicate id, aligned bam file and aligned bam file index from the STAR mapping
--   **Output**
-    -   a tuple containing the replicate id, the split bam file and the split bam index file
+-   **Output**: a tuple containing the replicate id, the split bam file and the split bam index file

 !!! exercise "Problem #7"

-    Copy the code below and paste it at the end of `main.nf`.
+    Copy the code below and paste it at the end of `main.nf`, but before the workflow block.

     You must fill the `BLANK` space with the correct function and parameter.